 Australia interactive railway map.
 Mainline, regional and freight rail network — filterable by speed, electrification, track gauge and line usage.

-Australia rail network drawn from OpenStreetMap data, covering mainline railways, regional lines, commuter rail and freight corridors.
+Australia rail network drawn from data mapped by OpenStreetMap contributors, covering mainline railways, regional lines, commuter rail and freight corridors.
 Lines are colour-coded by rail type and filterable by maximum permitted speed, electrification system, track gauge and line usage.
 The map reveals the layered structure of the network: high-speed intercity spines, slower regional connectors, freight-only branches serving ports and industrial zones, and heritage lines preserved for tourism.
 Switch between filter modes to view the same railway infrastructure through a different lens — the same line that appears as a passenger main line in usage mode will show its permitted speed and electrification system in the other views.

-Australia has 44,491 mapped railway segments including 2,129 tram lines, 329 metro segments, 970 light rail segments and 4,180 narrow gauge segments. — a major regional rail hub.
+Australia has 44,268 mapped railway segments including 2,153 tram lines, 253 metro segments, 972 light rail segments and 4,191 narrow gauge segments — a major regional rail hub.
+It also includes 10 high-speed railway segments and 53,736 electrification-tagged segments.